FINANCIAL SERVICES GUIDE

-This FSG applies from 26th of May 2015 and remains valid unless a further FSG is issued to replace it.
+This FSG is valid from August, 2017 and remains valid unless a further FSG is issued to replace it.
 We may give you a supplementary FSG.
 It will not replace this FSG but will cover services not covered by this FSG.

 Who do we act for?

 As an insurance broker we normally act for you.
 We may enter into an agreement with an insurer to arrange insurance policies on their behalf and not on your behalf.
 If we are given a binding authority from the insurer, this means we can enter into insurance policies and/or handle or settle claims on their behalf.
 We will inform you when we act for the insurer and not for you.

 You can contact us to give us instructions by post, phone, fax or email on the contact number or details mentioned on our documents.